tchweya/tchweya/README.md

 ## 👋 Hi, I’m tchweya,

-I’m a data analyst and machine learning ethusiast with over 5 years of experience in data analysis, interpretation, and development of machine learning algorithms.
-I am committed to continuous learning and staying at the forefront of the ever-evolving field of data analytics.
+I am a data ethusiast committed to continuous learning and staying at the forefront of the ever-evolving field of AI, data analytics and machine learning.
 I’m passionate about collaborating on data-driven projects to increase efficiency and deliver actionable recommendations.

 Let’s connect and explore how we can turn data into powerful stories and actionable strategies!